marmontesinos-Unicas/LibraryManagementApplication/README.md

 - Monitor overdue loans.

 ## Usage — User
-(Detailed guides provided separately in the `user-instructions.pdf`)
+(Detailed guides provided separately in the `documentation/user-instructions.pdf` file)

 - Register and log in.
 - Browse the catalog by categories or text search with dynamic filters.